Code-Institute-Submissions/tamirgen-RPC-game_NovResub/README.md

 ### Deployment
 <br>

 - The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+The steps to deploy are as following:
   - In the GitHub repository, navigate to the Settings tab.
   - Scroll down to the GitHub Pages section and click on the link to open the deployment page.
   - From the source section drop-down menu, select the Master Branch.